datacommonsorg/data/scripts/us_epa/parent_company/README.md

     in values in consecutive years.
 These happen because either the underlying facility SVObs also have those jumps, e.g. https://datacommons.org/browser/epaGhgrpFacilityId/1001678 or because there are are some company names which could not be resolved to the same unique (despite correcting for the obvious cases in pre_process.py).
+For exact details about the name to ID resolution algorithm used, please see the pdf doc under the docs/ folder ([Data Commons Import] Mapping Company Names to Resolved IDs.pdf).

     The warnings produced for data holes are expected because we only produce stat var observation for the companies in a year where a relationship exists